What Is A Fecal Exam?

 When doing fecal exams, your vet will look for signs of intestinal parasites such as roundworms and hookworms.
 These parasites not only make pets uncomfortable and irritable, but they could lead to more serious conditions.

-Intestinal parasites are hidden from view because they live inside of your pet’s gastrointestinal tract.
+Intestinal parasites are hidden from view because they live inside your pet’s gastrointestinal tract.
 Fecals are the best way for your vet to detect intestinal parasites that may be hiding in your pet.

 Collect a fresh stool sample and bring it to your veterinarian's office on the same day.
 For the most accurate results try to get the sample to our South Wilton veterinary office within 4 to 6 hours of collection.